 Do a quick rinse of the lid under running water and then fill blender pitcher about a half to two-thirds full with hot water.
 As I’m filling the pitcher, I use my clean fingers under the running water to help clear off any mixture that’s on the rim.
 Turn blender on at low speed increasing to a higher speed and then flipping onto High for several more seconds.
 You will be able to tell if the pitcher is clean, by the lack of any contents left on the sides.
 Run an additional 30 seconds if needed.
 (Note that I didn’t get a photo of the blender with the foamy, bubbly cleaning soap mixture while it was running, but I will do that in the future and add it here when I do.)

 Turn off blender, empty pitcher into sink, and give both lid and pitcher another quick rinse under hot water.
 Admittedly, I’m a bit phobic about leftover soap on my dishes, so I never skip this step.
-As you can see, your once coated blender pitcher and lid are both now shiny clean!
+As you can see, your once coated blender pitcher and lid are both now squeaky and shiny clean!

 Turn pitcher and lid upside down to drain on appropriate drying surface.